lvgl/lv_binding_micropython/README.md

 On current LittlevGL version the display settings (width, length, color depth) is defined using macros.
 It cannot change on runtime.
 This means, unfortunately, that **LittlevGL needs to be rebuilt when changing display driver** since different displays have different settings.
 This will be fixed on the next LittlevGL version (`v6.0`).

-Currently supported drivers for Micropyton are SDL unix drivers and ILI9341 driver for ESP32.
+Currently supported drivers for Micropyton are

+- SDL unix drivers (display and mouse)
+- ILI9341 driver for ESP32.
+- Raw Resistive Touch for ESP32 (ADC connected to screen directly, no touch IC)

 Driver code is under `/driver` directory.

 ### Adding Micropython Bindings to a project